codehaveli/bitly-php/README.md

 ### Description

+A PHP wrapper for the bit.ly API.
 This package use Bitly API version v4.

 ### Installation